 • Public crucifixion was one of the most gruesome death sentences handed out by the Romans.
 It was generally reserved for slaves or those who challenged Roman authority.

-• INRI are the letters often depicted on top of the cross during the crucifixion.
-But what exactly do they mean?
-It is an abbreviation for “Iesus Nazarenus Rex Iudaeorum”, which is the Latin translation for “Jesus Of Nazareth, King Of The Jews”.
+• INRI are the letters often depicted on top of the cross during the crucifixion, an abbreviation for “Iesus Nazarenus Rex Iudaeorum”, which is the Latin translation for “Jesus Of Nazareth, King Of The Jews”.
 According to Biblical accounts, the sign was affixed to the cross by snickering Roman guards.

 DID YOU KNOW?

 • Christmas is always celebrated on December 25, but scholars have always maintained that the date is not historically accurate.